 With our changed perspective, we’ve decided that cruising provides us with the highest degree of satisfaction during times of Covid-19 and, as we’ve done most recently, spend precious time in one of our favorite places in the world Marloth Park, South Africa.

 Thus, in achieving this perspective, yesterday we booked two more cruises, the second of which sails to Cape Town, South Africa, arriving on December 20, 2022, a mere 15½ months from now.
 From Cape Town, where we’ll spend a day or two, we’ll fly to Nelspruit/Mpumalanga/Kruger Airport and drive the 90 minutes back to Marloth Park.

 No words can express how thrilled we are with this new plan.
-Yesterday, we informed Louise we’ll be back before Christmas in 2022, and to save this house for us.
+Yesterday, we informed Louise we’ll be back before Christmas in 2022 and save this house for us.
 We hope to stay another six months, with only one side trip required to renew our visas.
 No, we don’t know how the pandemic will roll out over the next few years.
 But we choose optimism.
 We choose hope.
-We choose to not allow this pandemic to hold us back any further.
+We choose not to allow this pandemic to hold us back any further.

-Spending ten months in lockdown in a hotel room in Mumbai, India taught us something that remains profound today…seek to live every day to the fullest, seek to accept situations over which we have no control, and seek to embrace each other and the gift of travel we’ve chosen as our fate during these waning years of life.
+Spending ten months in lockdown in a hotel room in Mumbai, India, taught us something that remains profound today…seek to live every day to the fullest, strive to accept situations over which we have no control, and seek to embrace each other and the gift of travel we’ve chosen as our fate during these waning years of life.